 There will be juice, coffee, tea and cocoa each morning.
 During the day, there will be 2 complimentary sodas and beers per person, per day available and a limited supply of wine with dinner.
 You are welcome to bring along any additional drinks.
-No glass beer bottles please.
-Bottled wine is fine.
+Please try to avoid glass containers.

 On multi-day river trips, our food service is limited by several factors:

 Within these limitations, we’ve crafted a menu that is designed to be prepared quickly and efficiently and to appeal to a large variety of tastes.
 All of our meals are served “buffet or family style” with any custom, per person preparation being limited to things like “how would you like your steak cooked” or “do you prefer your eggs scrambled or over-easy?”

 While we try to accommodate some special dietary needs, we are not always able.
 If you have a specific food allergy or sensitivity, please let us know.
 If you have dietary restrictions based on a lifestyle choice or religious practice, please let us know.
 If your food allergy is severe, we need to have a more in-depth conversation about what can and cannot be done.